dgc-cgn/CAS-Digital-Trust/README.md

 The Digital Trust Conformity Assessment program brings together standards, assessment methodologies, accreditation programs and communities to engender digital trust that is principles-driven, evidence-based and open-source by design.

+## Open Source by Design

+All conformity assessments are developed in the open and are open source by design.
+Additional details on [Open Source Conformity Assessment](./scheme/open-source-conformity-assessment.md)

 ## Accreditation